-Drain out the water and rinse chickpeas with fresh water.
+Drain out the water and rinse the chickpeas with fresh water.

-While the water is boiling white foam will appear on the surface, using a spoon scoop out and discard the foam, it is mostly toxins.
+While the water is boiling, a white foam will appear on the surface.
+Use a spoon to scoop out and discard the foam, mainly toxins.

 Drain the cooked chickpeas and transfer them to a blender.

-You may want to save the water for use as Aguafuba (remaining liquid from chickpeas) for making meringue or use for blending instead of water.
+You can save the Aquafaba (remaining liquid from chickpeas) for making meringues or use it for blending into the soup instead of water.

 Scrape down the rest of the chunky bits of paste on the sides of the blender and blend again until smooth.

-To keep hummus consistency thin, add some of the leftover (Aguafuba) liquid from chickpeas cooking water until a semi-thick consistency acquired.
+To keep the hummus consistency thin, add some leftover liquid from chickpea cooking water until a semi-thick consistency is acquired.

-Adjust the seasonings according to your taste by adding more lemon juice, salt, or paprika as you need.
+Adjust the seasonings according to your taste by adding more lemon juice, salt, or paprika.

-Transfer hummus to a shallow bowl, pour olive oil over the hummus, and garnish with whole chickpeas and a sprinkle of paprika and serve with flatbread.
+Transfer hummus to a shallow bowl, pour olive oil over the hummus, garnish with whole chickpeas and a sprinkle of paprika, and serve with flatbread.

-You can store it in a container for few weeks under 4 degrees celsius in the refrigerator.
+You can store it in a container for a few weeks at under 4 degrees celsius in the refrigerator.